yuan-cc/rename_arXiv_paper/README.md

 * `non_arxiv_dir` is the directory to store other pdf files.

-Run the code with python `python rename_arxiv.py` and the code will scan the folder every `waittile` second(s) until stopped by `ctrl+C`.
-During the running time any arxiv paper saved to the folder will be renamed to the **`Author(Year)-Title.pdf`** format.
-The code will also ask you where to drop the renamed paper.
+Run the code with python `python rename_arxiv.py` and it will scan the folder every `waittile` second(s) until stopped by `ctrl+C`.
+During the running time, any arxiv papers saved to the folder will be renamed to the **`Author(Year)-Title.pdf`** format.
+Some options will be provided to drop the renamed paper.
-You can select the existing subfolders under `new_dir` or create a new one by inputting the corresponding index.
+You can select the existing subfolders under `new_dir` or create a new one by entering the corresponding indices.
 Pressing the `enter/return` key in this step will simply move the paper to `non_arxiv_dir`.